to love life, to love it even

 You said Tell me about your books, your visions made

-and I said This is the Moon.
+of flesh and light and I said This is the Moon.
 This is

 the Sun.
 Let me name the stars for you.
 Let me take you